Lawrence-Moore/NeuronTracing/README.md

 The code is well documented.
 The only thing that might appear unclear is the way the pixels are selected, which is addressed in the sampling data section below.

 ## Self Organizing Map
 The core implementation of the SOM is from this [repo](https://github.com/JustGlowing/minisom).
-I used this instead of my own because mine was slower and supported less operations.
-I did add a few methods, such as the ability to pass in weights, train in batch, and the ability to return the specific index of the winning neuron.
+I added a few methods, such as the ability to pass in weights, train in batch, and the ability to return the specific index of the winning neuron.
 The code (with changes) is in code/Algorithms.minisom.py.

 Things to note:
 - weights are stored in a MxNx3 format, where MxN is the layout of the nodes.